Sub Categories

 If you have an electronic copy of a Source (for example, a scanned or downloaded image or certificate, or a text document), you will find it helpful to link it to the associated Source (for Method 1) or Citation (for Method 2)

-The following animated tutorial shows the process of adding the first person to a new file and using Diagram Drag to add people to a tree
+An animated tutorial showing the process of adding the first person to a new file and using Diagram Drag to add people to a tree

 Adding, Customising and Sharing Source Templates in Version 7